Shaheen Shah Afridi: Youth career

-Domestic and T20 career
+Domestic and franchise career

 In December 2016, Afridi was included in the Pakistan Under-19 cricket team selected for the 2016 Under-19 Asia Cup held in Sri Lanka.
 He took 3 wickets for 27 runs in Pakistan's nine wickets win over Singapore in their opening match of the U-19 Asia Cup.

 In early September 2017, Afridi signed a two-year contract with Dhaka Dynamites, a major Bangladesh Premier League franchise.
 Later he made his first-class debut for Khan Research Laboratories in the 2017–18 Quaid-e-Azam Trophy on 26 September 2017.
 In the second innings of the match, he took 8 wickets for 39 runs, the best figures by a Pakistani bowler on first-class debut.

 In December 2017, Afridi was named in Pakistan's squad for the 2018 Under-19 Cricket World Cup.
 He was the leading wicket-taker for Pakistan in the tournament, with 12 wickets.
 Following Pakistan's matches in the tournament, the International Cricket Council (ICC) named Afridi as the rising star of the squad.

 Afridi made his Twenty20 debut for Lahore Qalandars in the 2018 Pakistan Super League (PSL) on 23 February 2018.
 The following month in the PSL, during Lahore's match with the Multan Sultans, Afridi took five wickets for four runs.
 Lahore won the fixture by 6 wickets and Afridi was named the player of the match.

 In April 2018, Afridi was named in Baluchistan's squad for the 2018 Pakistan Cup.
 He made his List A debut for Baluchistan on 25 April 2018.

 In July 2019, Afridi was selected to play for the Rotterdam Rhinos in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled.